Author: Ameeba

 Mitigation Guidance

-To mitigate this vulnerability, users of snstheme Simen should apply the vendor patch as soon as possible.
-If the patch cannot be applied immediately, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can serve as a temporary mitigation.
-These systems can be configured to block or alert on attempts to exploit this vulnerability.
+To mitigate this vulnerability, users of Filemanager v2.3.0 are advised to apply the vendor patch as soon as possible.
+If the patch cannot be applied immediately, a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can be used as a temporary measure to block attempts to exploit this vulnerability.
+It’s important to always keep your systems updated to prevent such vulnerabilities.

 Overview